 Cash provided by operating activities decreased \$1.77 billion.
-While we had higher net income, this was partially offset by a decrease in non-cash add-backs driven by higher SBC expense in 2023 as a result of the 2021 Founders Award Cancellation.
-The decrease was further driven by changes in operating assets and liabilities that had a negative impact on our cash provided by operating activities.
-These changes primarily included an increase in securities segregated under federal and other regulations resulting from the purchase of U.S. Treasury securities of \$547 million and an increase in receivables from users, net balances of \$1.43 billion driven by higher margin balance due to lower rates offered in May 2024.
+While we had higher increased \$1.02 billion primarily driven by increased net income this was of \$1.07 billion, partially offset by a decrease in non-cash add-backs driven by higher SBC expense in 2023 as a result of the 2021 Founders Award Cancellation.
+The decrease was further driven by Further, changes in operating assets and liabilities that had a negative positive impact on our cash provided by operating activities.
+These changes primarily included an increase in securities segregated under federal and other regulations resulting from the purchase of U.S. Treasury loaned due to continuous growth in our securities of \$547 million and lending program.
+The increase was offset by an increase in receivables from users, net balances of \$1.43 billion due to higher customer margin balance, driven by higher margin balance due to lower rates offered in May 2024, increased customer activities.

-Cash used in investing activities decreased \$423 million compared to the prior period.
-The change was primarily driven by a decrease of \$273 million from fewer purchases of held-to-maturity investments and an increase of \$197 million related to proceeds from maturities of held-to-maturity investments.
+Cash used in investing activities decreased \$423 \$397 million compared to the prior period.
+The change was primarily driven by a decrease of \$273 \$182 million from fewer purchases of held-to-maturity investments and an increase of \$197 \$272 million related to proceeds from maturities of held-to-maturity investments.

-Cash used in financing activities increased \$68 million compared to the prior period primarily driven by an increase in taxes paid related to net share settlement of equity awards of \$94 million partially offset by \$17 million in borrowings under our Credit Card Funding Trust to purchase credit card receivables.
+Cash used in financing activities increased \$68 decreased \$452 million compared to the prior period primarily driven by an increase a \$511 million decrease in taxes paid related to net share settlement of equity awards of \$94 million partially offset by \$17 funds spent on common stock repurchases and \$95 million in borrowings under our Credit Card Funding Trust to purchase credit card receivables.
+The decrease was partially offset by an increase of \$146 million in taxes paid related to net share settlement of equity awards.